cytomine/Cytomine-python-client/README.md

 # Cytomine-python-client

-When using our software, you agree to cite our website url and related publications in all your work (publications, studies, oral presentations,...).
-In particular, you agree to cite our (Marée et al., Bioinformatics 2016) paper, and to use our logo when appropriate.
+When using our software, we kindly ask you to cite our website url and related publications in all your work (publications, studies, oral presentations,...).
+In particular, we recommend to cite (Marée et al., Bioinformatics 2016) paper, and to use our logo when appropriate.
 See our license files for additional details.

 - URL: http://www.cytomine.be/
 - Logo: http://www.cytomine.be/logo/logo.png